-We have received permission to trespass on the uplands of our rivers.
+We have received permission to gain access to the uplands of our rivers.
 This gives our fisherman unique access to each fishing hole, where others have to stay in the river.

-Our goal was to create a no frills, but great sport fishing camp on the Alaska peninsula.
-This intimate camp ( only 6 guests a week) has dependable equipment, comfortable and clean accommodations, good food, knowledgeable and safe guides, and of some of the finest Alaska salmon fishing left in the world!
+Our goal was to create a no frills, but a great sports fishing camp on the Alaska peninsula.
+This intimate camp (only 6 guests a week) has dependable equipment, comfortable and clean accommodations, good food, knowledgeable and safe guides, and easily some of the finest Alaska salmon fishing left in the world!

-The Alaska fishing currently focuses on two main river systems: the Steelhead River and the larger Sapsuk River (a/k/a “Hoodoo River”).
+This Alaska fishing currently focuses on two main river systems: the Steelhead River and the larger Sapsuk River (a/k/a “Hoodoo River”).
 The Sapsuk and Steelhead rivers are teeming with dime-bright salmon including Silvers, Chums, Sockeye, aggressive King Salmon, and a good Steelhead run late in the season.
-The rivers are perfect for fly fishing, and the Sapsuk is a great Spey river als0!
-On top of all this there is some excellent Dolly Varden fishing and some trout.
+The rivers are perfect for fly fishing, and the Sapsuk is a great Spey river also!
+On top of all this, there is some excellent Dolly Varden fishing and some trout.